sthaeron/forsyde-devtools/docs/contribution.md

 nix-shell
 ```

-3. You now have all required dependencies (including OCaml and dune) available in your environment.
+3. You now have all required dependencies available in your environment.

 ## Continuous Integration